 A systematic review investigating the effects of compression socks on exercise performance, found that those wearing compression socks during soccer matches, were able to cover more ground and higher distances.
-Researchers believe that compression socks probably protected the eccentric actions of running, or smaller muscle oscillations.
+Therefore, researchers believe that the benefits of wearing compression socks are that they probably protect the eccentric actions of running or smaller muscle oscillations.

 A study found in the Journal Of Strength and Conditioning found an improvement in running performance concomitantly with anaerobic and aerobic thresholds when participants wore compression socks [R].

 The benefits of compression socks on performance come directly from attributed to enhanced biomechanical support of the muscles, leading to higher efficiency and lower metabolic costs at given workloads, reduction of muscular microtrauma [R] and enhanced the proprioception [R]

 Several studies have shown that compression socks induce positive benefits on muscle fatigue and perceived muscle soreness post workout.
 Compression socks can become very beneficial especially during prolonged periods of activity with short recovery time, such as high intensity functional training modalities.